A Marvin Action is not a family law matter. Thus, it must be filed as a civil action in civil court.

-There are three primary factors that we look for in a Marvin Action in order to assess its strengths and weaknesses.
+There are three primary factors that we look for in a Marvin Action in order to assess strengths and weaknesses.

 - Was there an implied, written and/or verbal contract between the parties that was breached?
 (Examples include: alleged agreement to share property acquisitions equally and/or provide “lifetime” support for some period of time, also known as palimony.)